NAIDOC Week NAIDOC Week

 Why is NAIDOC Week important to all Australians?

-Salvation Army Territorial Aboriginal and Torres Strait Islander Engagement Coordinator, Chris Congoo, answers questions around NAIDOC Week 2024, including why he believes it is an important opportunity for connection, reflection and education for all Australians.
+Salvation Army Territorial Aboriginal and Torres Strait Islander Engagement Coordinator, Chris Congoo, answers questions around NAIDOC Week 2024, including why he believes it is an important opportunity for connection.
 Read more

 Our Elders – paving the way for generations